 Turns out that, when done right, it is quite the opposite.
 As you’ll learn by the end of this article, a great chatbot drives sales by helping you develop REAL connections with your customers, both online and offline. ❤️

-Here are the 5 element elements for how to build chatbots and use them to boost your business.
+Here are the 5 element elements for learning how to build chatbots and use them to boost your business.

 Essential Element to Selling With Chatbots #1.
 Conversation is for Closers

 Conversational Marketing is the name of the game today.
 By involving users in a 2-way interactive conversation, a chatbot can do something is nearly impossible to do: get 100% attention from your user.
 This is simply not possible with a website, email, video or any other 1-way communication method.

 It’s been said that our attention span online is shorter than that of a goldfish.
 Bots solve this problem by keeping users involved and moving from one step to another.

 Like with any sales message, always hook the user out of the gates by answering the question, “What’s in it for me?”